benetflo/Pico-Docker-Environment/README.md

 # Pico-Environment
-Isolated environment for development on Raspberry Pi Pico W
+Isolated environment using Docker for development on Raspberry Pi Pico W

 ## Build image and create container